 If you are at risk for heart disease, your LDL cholesterol should be lower than 130 mg/dL.

-Almost everyone else may get health benefits from LDL cholesterol that is lower than 160 - 190 mg/dL.
+Almost everyone else can benefit from LDL cholesterol that is lower than 160 - 190 mg/dL.

-Your HDL cholesterol is called "good" cholesterol.
-You want your HDL cholesterol to be high.
+You want your HDL "good" cholesterol to be high.

-For men, it should be above 40 mg/dL.
+For men, HDL should be above 40 mg/dL.
 For women, it should be above 50 mg/dL.
-Exercise helps raise your HDL cholesterol.
+Exercise helps raise your HDL level.

 Your doctor may want you to take medicine for your cholesterol.
 This will depend on your age.
-Other factors are whether or not you smoke, are overweight, have high blood pressure, or have diabetes.
+Your doctor may also suggest cholesterol medicine if you smoke, are overweight, or have high blood pressure or diabetes.

-Once you start taking this medicine, you will probably take it for the rest of your life.
-Sometimes, changing your lifestyle and losing a lot of weight (and keep it off) can make you no longer need this medicine.
-But you will always need to remember that you have a cholesterol problem.
+Most of the time you will need to take this medicine for the rest of your life.
+Changing your lifestyle and lowering you weight may allow you to stop taking this medicine in some cases.
+But you will need to keep in mind that you have a cholesterol problem.